jolespin/veba/install/README.md

 The majority of the time taken to build database is decompressing large archives, Diamond database creation of NR, and MMSEQS2 database creation of microeukaryotic protein database.

+Total size is 369G but if you have certain databases installed already then you can just symlink them.

 ```
 # Download repository
 git clone https://github.com/jolespin/veba/